 Do not disconnect the air line from the air compressor governor without purging the air brake and the auxiliary air systems.
 Failure to purge the air brake and the auxiliary air systems before removing the air compressor and/or the air lines could cause personal injury.

-(1) Air compressor pressure relief valve
+(1) Pressure relief valve